ahmedashraf0001/AI-Powered-Educational-Platform/docs/API_REFERENCE.md

       "id": "flashcard-guid",
       "topic": "Neural Network Architectures",
-      "frontText": "What is a Convolutional Neural Network (CNN)?", "backText": "A CNN is a type of neural network designed for processing structured grid data like images.
-It uses convolutional layers to automatically learn spatial hierarchies of features.", "createdAt": "2026-02-14T10:10:00Z"
+      "frontText": "What is a Convolutional Neural Network (CNN)?", "backText": "A CNN is a type of neural network designed for processing structured grid data like images...", "createdAt": "2026-02-14T10:10:00Z"
     }
   ]